Ilakiancs/gitea-integaration-kimai/README.md

 ## what it does

-syncs issues from Gitea to Kimai activities, tracks time against the right projects, and keeps everything in sync bidirectionally. handles data transformation, validation, and conflict resolution automatically.
+syncs issues from Gitea to Kimai activities, tracks time against the right projects, and keeps everything in sync bidirectionally. handles data transformation, validation, and conflict resolution automatically. supports both manual and scheduled synchronization.

 ## getting started